 Section 1.
-That the provisions of any state or local regulatory statute, regulation or ordinance, including but not limited to the City's zoning regulations prescribing standards of use, housing, health or safety shall be suspended with respect to the above-described winter shelter to the extent that strict compliance would in any way prevent, hinder or delay the operation of the winter shelter during the declared shelter crisis; and
+That the provisions of any state or local regulatory statute, regulation or ordinance, including but not limited to the City's zoning regulations prescribing standards of use, housing, health or safety shall be suspended with respect

-Sec.
-2. Notwithstanding any other provisions of local law, the City Manager is hereby authorized and directed to take all steps as may be reasonably necessary or appropriate to facilitate the operation of a winter shelter between the dates of December 1, 2006 and March 15, 2007, inclusive, which shelter is to be located at 1500 E. Anaheim Street, in the City of Long Beach.
+Section 2.
+Notwithstanding any other provisions of local law, the City Manager is hereby authorized and directed to take all steps as may be reasonably necessary or appropriate to facilitate the operation of a winter shelter between the dates of December 1, 2007 and March 31, 2008, inclusive, which shelter is to be located at 2235 Lemon Avenue, in the City of Long Beach.

-Sec.
-3. Any and all provisions of the City's Zoning Ordinance and regulations, which otherwise might regulate, apply to or govern the continued operation of the winter shelter, are hereby suspended and declared inapplicable to the proposed winter homeless shelter.
+Any and all provisions of the City's Zoning Ordinance and Section 3. regulations, which otherwise might regulate, apply to or govern the continued operation of the winter shelter, are hereby suspended and declared inapplicable to the proposed winter homeless shelter.

-Sec.
-4. The City Manager, or his designee, is hereby authorized to develop such rules and regulations related to health and safety standards which the City Manager deems necessary and appropriate to protect the public health, safety and welfare of the residents of the winter shelter and those residents and/or businesses which may be affected by the operation of said shelter.
+Section 4.
+The City Manager, or his designee, is hereby authorized to develop such rules and regulations related to health and safety standards which the City Manager deems necessary and appropriate to protect the public health, safety and welfare of the residents of the winter shelter and those residents and/or businesses which may be affected by the operation of said shelter.
 To the extent applicable to those homeless individuals who occupy the shelter, such rules and regulations may be posted in at least one conspicuous location on the site.

-Sec.
-5. Pursuant to California Environmental Quality Act ("CEQA"), Public Resources Code section 21000 et seq., the Council hereby finds that this project is exempt from further environmental review under CEQA Guidelines 15301.
+Section 5.
+Pursuant to California Environmental Quality Act ("CEQA"), Public Resources Code section 21000 et seq., the Council hereby finds that this project is exempt from further environmental review under CEQA Guidelines 15301.

-Sec.
-6. This resolution shall take effect immediately upon its adoption by the City Council, and the City Clerk shall certify to the vote adopting this resolution.
+Section 6.
+This resolution shall take effect immediately upon its adoption by the City Council, and the City Clerk shall certify to the vote adopting this resolution.